alpobaggins/alpobaggins/README.md

 I love football, mixed martial arts, stand-up, movies and traveling.
 My dream is to have a dog.

-Oh...or you wanted to know more about my professional skills?
+Oh...or you want to know more about my professional skills, don’t you?
 ____

 ### What can I do?